-Standard membership includes basic membership plus monthly live process workshops and/or webinars like DEIJ series or white affinity series.
+Standard membership includes basic membership plus monthly live process workshops and/or webinars like DEIJ series or racial affinity series.
 Access recordings if you can't attend live.
 Opportunity for conversations across races and affinity spaces as well.
 Choose Standard membership based on White or BIPOC/global majority affinity space.
 Monthly invitations to practice antiracism in daily life.
 Pick the standard membership associated with your racial identity as that automatically puts you in an affinity space.
 A racial affinity space is where people who share a racial identity gather.
 Allows us to heal or build muscles so we do less harm in cross racial dialogues.
 Monthly or annual fee.

 Lower price for BIPOC identifying individuals as they continue to heal from generations of racial trauma and oppression.
 When I think of the BIPOC I think of those who have been socialized as a black, indigenous, brown, latinx, asian or others in the global majority who do not pass for white or haven't been socialized as white.
 The BIPOC affinity space gives opportunity to engage away from the white gaze.

 The white affinity space is for those who pass or present or identify as white (i.e. have advantage of people perceiving you as white).
 White people would be causing harm by choosing BIPOC affinity space.

 If you identify as biracial or multiracial I invite you to think about what affinity space most resonates with the way you have been socialized and identify.